Whole Body Health is Not Just The Number on the Scale

 3) Most people still have preconceived notions about what a person is like, based on their appearance.
 A thin person might be diligent and hard working, a larger person might be lazy and careless, and so forth.
 These concepts could not be further from the truth for so many people- weight does not indicate character, health, or ability to do one's job.

 4) As a country, we have promoted terrible food choices (fast food, added sugars, sugary sodas, fried things, etc) while simultaneously shaming fat people, who may not even eat such food.
 Schools and workplaces offer terrible quality food, if any, and many communities are food deserts, lacking anything but processed food.
-My doctor's office, which is a combination pediatric, PCP, and endocrinology office has two vending machines in it with sodas (and water), and exclusively junk food, including doritos, packaged pastries, etc. Nothing could puzzle me more, especially since endocrinologists often work with diabetics.
+My former doctor's office, which is a combination pediatric, PCP, and endocrinology office has two vending machines in it with sodas (and water), and exclusively junk food, including doritos, packaged pastries, etc. Nothing could puzzle me more, especially since endocrinologists often work with diabetics.

 5) As a medical community, doctors often shame and blame any health issue on weight.
-I have multiple friends who have gone to the doctor for a cold, tendonitis, knee pain, and more, only to be told that their weight is a contributor to their issue.
+I have multiple friends who have gone to the doctor for a cold, hand tendonitis, knee pain, and more, only to be told that their weight is a contributor to their issue.
 Sometimes, this may be true, but if someone comes to a hand doctor (real story, folks) for pain related to playing their musical instrument, perhaps it would best to take them seriously and NOT give a lecture about their weight.